eKirad/custom-react-hooks/README.md

 A custom hook checks whether a user is online by subscribing to the global `online` (and `offline`) event(s) with the help of the build-in react `useExternalStore` hook.

+### 18. `useAsyncEffect`

+A generic custom hook based on the built-in useEffect function that accepts and executes an async function.

 ## Usage

 ### 1. `useEffectUpdate`